-- 4.4.7.1 Where weather protection along footpaths adjoining commercial and mixed use buildings is provid requirements: - The weather protection will be integrated with the building design; а. - The weather protection shall be permanently fixed and shall be constructed of durable mate b. protection; - The weather protection shall project a minimum horizontal depth of 2.4m over the adjacent Ċ. - Awnings shall have a consistent clear height from footpath level between 2.75m and 3.5m; d.

-- 4.4.7.2 Minor projections as defined by the R-Codes are excluded from the maximum building height calcu - 4.4.7.3 Balconies may project into the setback area, provided that such a projection complies with privacy
+- 4.4.7.1 Where weather protection along footpaths adjoining commercial and mixed use buildings is provided, they shall satisfy the following requirements: - a.
+The weather protection will be integrated with the building design; - The weather protection shall be permanently fixed and shall be constructed of durable materials that provide sun and rain protection; - The weather protection shall project a minimum horizontal depth of 2.4m over the adjacent footpath; and - Awnings shall have a consistent clear height from footpath level between 2.75m and 3.5m; - 4.4.7.2 Minor projections as defined by the R-Codes are excluded from the maximum building height calculation. - 4.4.7.3 Balconies may project into the setback area, provided that such a projection complies with privacy requirements of the R-Codes.